Our research

 3. 'Mechanosensing pathways during seed drying'

 We propose that mechanical forces from cellular water loss trigger signaling pathways that prepare seeds for the dry state.
-In this project, we integrate seed-drying biophysics with transcriptome and phosphoproteome analyses to study mechanosignaling involved in desiccation tolerance.
+In this project, we integrate seed-drying biophysics with transcriptome and phosphoproteome analyses to study mechanosensing and mechanosignaling mechanisms involved in desiccation tolerance.
 This project is funder by the GreenTE consortium.

 Project info: GreenTE - Mechanosensing pathways during seed drying - Wageningen University & Research